Ben-Choat/ngen_Calib_CFE_TOPMODEL/README.md

 NOTE: This is the build I am using for calibration work with ngen-cal, TOPMODEL, and CFE on Ubuntu 22.04.

-Use build_ngen_calib.sh build script located at ngen/BuildScripts to build this environment.
+Use build_ngen_calib.sh build script located in BuildScripts to build this environment.

 ![](https://github.com/noaa-owp/ngen/workflows/Testing%20and%20Validation/badge.svg)
 [![](https://github.com/noaa-owp/ngen/workflows/Documentation/badge.svg)](https://noaa-owp.github.io/ngen/)